-Rod Waters, a former NAIA national champion, enters his third season as head coach of the Trine University men’s and women’s track and field teams.
-Waters specializes in the hurdles, sprints, relays and jump events.
-He is USATF level 2 certified in the sprints, hurdles, relays.
+Rod Waters, enters his fifth season as head coach of the Trine University men’s and women’s track and field teams.
+Waters tenure at Trine University has seen rapid transformation.

 In his first season (2013-14) at the helm of the program, Waters and Thunder produced five school records, two First Team All-MIAA, three NCAA DIII All-Americans, and one Capital One Academic All-District First Team honor.
 Waters was responsible for guiding Tyler Bourdo to a school record in the outdoor 200-meter dash and indoor 400-meter dash, All-MIAA and NCAA DIII Indoor and Outdoor All American honors.
 The Thunder also produced 800-meter indoor All-American Trisha King, who was also a NCAA National Championship qualifier in the same event during the 2014 outdoor season.